Joanna KeelMay 22, 2024

 Navigating Candidate Expectations and Today’s Job Market Challenge

-Companies across many industries are striving to find short- and long-term solutions to hiring shortages, mass resignations, and scarce talent availability.
+Companies across many industries are desperate for talent, and striving to find short- and long-term solutions to hiring shortages, mass resignations, and scarce talent availability.
 With a growing number of open positions and increased competition, organizations are struggling to meet the shifting expectations of candidates to fill critical roles.

 Recruiters, hiring managers, and talent acquisition professionals are tasked with understanding and implementing changes in best practices, helping their teams adapt to new technologies and ways of operating, and navigating a tight labor market.

-Job seekers are looking for more than just a job — they want to work for a company that aligns with their professional aspirations, and possesses a culture, mission, and set of core values that resonate with them.
+Job seekers are looking for more than just a job — they want positions that align with the company’s culture, mission, and core values as well as their career aspirations.
 So how do you get them in the door?

-This new wave of candidates is setting their sights high, and HR teams must find ways to dissolve potential hiring barriers — such as a lengthy application process, lack of useful information on a career site, and vagueness surrounding company culture.
+This new wave of candidates are setting their sights high, and they’re unwilling to deal with too many challenges when finding and applying for jobs.
+HR teams must find ways to dissolve potential hiring barriers — such as like a lengthy application process, lack of useful information on a career site, and vagueness surrounding company culture.

 By finding this alignment between candidate priorities and company culture, organizations can personalize and improve the candidate experience to convert and retain best-fit talent.